GuillaumeDIDIER/Ars-Magica-Characters/Non-Hermetic Grimoire.md

 **Rise of the Corpses**
 Olibanum 18
 **R**: Touch, **D**: Censer, **T**: Incensed
-This spell animates corpses touched by the the smoke of the censer and controls their movements, a sorcerer, who usually stays in the rear, may use this spell during a battle to make the fallen warriors raise again against the enemies.
+This spell animates corpses touched by the the smoke of the censer and controls their movements.
+A sorcerer, who usually stays in the rear, may use this spell during a battle to make the fallen warriors raise again against the enemies.
 This spell is one of the spells kept by the elder in case of an internal war, they fear the powers of the Myrrh Tribe so much that they may use this wicked spell.
 *(Base 6, +3 Touch, +3 Censer, +6 Incensed)*

 **Chains of the Foul Being**